aimacode/aima-java/branches/private/ctjoreilly/prob2rework/README.txt

 == Probability Notes ==

-Except elimination-ask, the rest of the algorithms from chapter 13 and 14 have been implemented.
 I have tried to make the code stick very closely to Dr.Norvig's' pseudo-code.
 Looking at the tests will reveal how to use the code.

 ==LearningNotes==